 CarpentryCon was on my plans to attend since last year.
 Yes, I was super eager to meet the online community in person.
 Interacting with people online and then to see familiar faces and add a hug to each of the greetings was very gratifying.
 I’ve been working with the Carpentry community for three years and a bit more, and since last year, having many online meetings, multiple email and issue threads.
 All of you were part of my days, also I’ve missed not seeing some of you.
 For me, it was a sharing kind of event, people are so passionate and interested in taking this forwards so it was always very nice to hear the stories behind what has been achieved.
 It also gladly surprised me to have heard so many “thank you” phrases flowing one way or the other.
 Thanks for every person who made the event possible and looking forward to keep on the train of the communities.
 A personal highlight, when I presented the work of The Carpentries in Latin America in a short talk, I felt the need to continue with this, because many people will benefit of this amazing community.

-I apologize for making it personal.
+I apologise for making it personal.
 I am a person with a passion for science and I feel that science has a lot to improve in form and in substance.
-It is my firm conviction that The Carpentries is one of the organizations that makes the most significant contribution in this regard and to have the opportunity to share with so many people who love science and contribute significantly to it, not only from the point of view of science itself but also from the human point of view, to participate in CarpentryCon was truly a dream come true.
+It is my firm conviction that The Carpentries is one of the organisations that makes the most significant contribution in this regard and to have the opportunity to share with so many people who love science and contribute significantly to it, not only from the point of view of science itself but also from the human point of view, to participate in CarpentryCon was truly a dream come true.

-Due to Venezuela’s economic difficulties, I had to make several requests that in other contexts would have seemed absurd but the organizing team of CarpentryCon (a.k.a the task force) exceeded my expectations in every way and showed that inclusion is not just a speech.
+Due to Venezuela’s economic difficulties, I had to make several requests that in other contexts would have seemed absurd but the organising team of CarpentryCon (a.k.a the task force) exceeded my expectations in every way and showed that inclusion is not just a speech.
 I learned a great deal during the event and at no time did my enthusiasm for attending each session diminish, even missing the activities that happened simultaneously.
 And every time I remember what I experienced, I feel like I’m learning new things.

 I was filled with many interesting ideas about how to strengthen communities from the inside out, how to evolve scientific software development that addresses particular needs, how to be a true community leader (thank you Greg), how to shape training content collaboratively, and much, much more.
 Thank you very much.